Blaiteray/SFML-TextBox/README.md

 - Any C++ compiler and
 - Decent knowledge about using external header files in C++.

+And also you have to download the necessary files from [here](https://github.com/Blaiteray/SFML-TextBox/releases)

 ### Compilation

-You'll need only two files from the `include` directory of this repo.
+You'll need only three files from the `include` directory of the release.
 Include `textbox.hpp` in your main C++ source and compile it with `textbox.cpp`.
+If you replace `monospace.ttf` with some other font, everthing might break.

 ## `sdx::TextBox` class Reference